Teaching about Judaism, Christianity & Islam

 We should explicitly teach two key points:

-1. The geographic region we know as the Middle East has people of all different religions, not just Muslims.
+1. The geographic region we know as the Middle East has people of many different religions, not just Muslims.

 2. There are substantial Muslim populations in South Asia, East Asia and Africa, as well as quickly growing populations in Europe and the United States.
 Of course, if you teach in a community with a significant Muslim population, there will be far more awareness of this.
 The graph below from The Pew Research Center is illuminating, pointing out that there are three times the number of Muslims in South and East Asia as there are in the Middle East, as well as more in Africa and Europe combined than in the Middle East.